cirosantilli/git-tutorial/index.md

     - `git checkout` moves between versions
     - `git branch` deals with version names

-- upload your work to a server to:
+-   Upload your work to a server to:

     - back it up
     - publish it

     The main command to do those things is `git push`.

-- download something someone else made public. `git clone` is the way to go.
+-   Download something someone else made public. `git clone` is the way to go.

-- work in groups
+-   Work in groups.

     Because of all its capacities, git is widely used in group projects. (it was *created* for the linux kernel )